 Increasing this will make the white point brighter (with clipping protection, but you still may see some clipping), while decreasing will make the highs feel softer.
-It’s important to note than lowering the whites will not recover detail (even though you may see the alert go away).
+It’s important to note that lowering the whites will not recover detail (even though you may see the alert go away).
 To truly recover clipped data, you need to use the “WhiteClip” setting

 This controls the blackest point of the image, shifting the entire histogram from this point (with clipping protection, but you still may see some clipping).
 Pushing up on this will create a “soft, faded” look, while decreasing will deepen the image.
-It’s important to note than increasing blacks will not recover detail (even though you may see the clipping alert go away).
+It’s important to note that increasing blacks will not recover detail (even though you may see the clipping alert go away).
 To truly recover clipped data, you need to use the “BlackClip” setting